Tawnygoody/Fastara/README.md

 set with a default image.
 When the user is logged in they can choose to edit this image and upload their own image URL.

-- Recipes: The recipes contains the largest documents in the database.
+- Recipes: The recipes collection contains the largest documents in the database.
 With the exception of the created_by field all fields are populated by the user on the Add Recipe form.
 After researching other recipe sites I have selected fields which I deem necessary to provide the user with the essential information they require in order to make each recipe.
-Recipe iongredients and method are formatted into an array using "request.form.getlist".
+Recipe ingredients and method are formatted into an array using "request.form.getlist".
 This can then be looped through using Jinja templating to display each ingredient / method to the user.